chgrsi/WOB/README.md

 ### Run the experiments for a grid of epsilons

 Once ready, you can run the code for a grid of epsilons, making the run time a bit longer.
-Here, we also run the simulation several times so as to get smoother plots and flatten variance.
+Here, we also run the simulation several times so as to get smoother plots and flatten the variance.

 Same as before,
 ```